Crypto Onboarding: Passwordless Wallets in Practice

 • IndexedDB: A browser-based database.
 In our context, it's a practical example of where you might securely store non-extractable session keys locally in the user's browser, keeping them handy but safe.

 Traditional wallets expose private keys to the application layer, creating multiple attack vectors.
-Traditional wallets expose private keys to the application layer, creating multiple attack vectors.
-Then, using EIP-7702, you'll empower this EOA by allowing it to designate a Delegation Contract.
-This contract becomes a trusted agent, ready to execute operations based on your EOA’s authority.
+Using EIP-7702, you empower this EOA by allowing it to designate a Delegation Contract.
+This contract becomes a trusted agent, ready to execute operations based on your EOA's authority.

-Next, you'll bring in WebAuthn (Passkeys) for authentication.
-Users will use their familiar device biometrics or security keys, and thanks to the RIP-7212 P256 Precompile, these credentials can securely control the EOA via the Delegation Contract.
+Next, you bring in WebAuthn (Passkeys) for authentication.
+Users use their familiar device biometrics or security keys, and thanks to the RIP-7212 P256 Precompile, these credentials can securely control the EOA via the Delegation Contract.

 The ERC-4337 standard then kicks things into high gear.
 User intentions become UserOperations, processed by Bundlers.
 This is your gateway to features that truly differentiate your dApp: